-- 110. The evaluations of pastoral-oriented interventions selected and analysed for the JES are remarkably silent about pastoralism, although with important exceptions.
-Likely explanations for this relative silence are: i. in most projects, even 'livestock'-oriented interventions, often including fisheries, represent just a component, only exceptionally above 20 percent and sometimes as small as 5 percent, including in areas where livestock keeping in pastoral systems is the main livelihood option and the driving economic force (e.g. in Darfur, Somalia, or the Ethiopian lowlands)53; ii. the focus of livestock-oriented interventions is often on sedentary producers, both in terms of area-targeting and community-targeting; iii. evaluations mirror this unbalance with the limited expertise in pastoralism in the teams. - 111.
-Some 10 percent of the documents in the core sample do not contain reference to 'pastoralists'.
+- 111. Some 10 per cent in the core sample do not contain reference to 'pastoralists'.
 In the evaluations, the crucial concept in the new understanding of pastoral production and livelihood, 'mobility', showed up 21 times in 8 documents (one of which had 10 hits).
-If 'migration', 'transhumance' and 'nomadism' are included in the search, an extra 78 hits are obtained, for a total of 99 hits distributed in only about 20 percent of the evaluations.
+If 'migration', 'transhumance' and 'nomadism' are included in the search, an extra 78 hits are obtained, for a total of 99 hits distributed in only about 20 per cent of the evaluations.
 The term 'camp' (including kraal), another revealing indicator of engagement with pastoral systems, shows up only in 5 evaluations (42 hits, 36 of which concentrated in 2 documents).
 By comparison, searches for 'village' and 'seed' returned, respectively, more than 1,300 and 1,200 hits. - 112.
-Within the new understanding of pastoralism and the drylands, 'farmers', 'agropastoralists', or 'settled pastoralists' represent all good entry points to a complex system of dryland production and livelihood strategies hinged on taking advantage of variability, and in which pastoral systems are the main integrating force (para 29).
-However, this is not the perspective applied within the evaluations in the sample, where these categories are used in the traditional, reductionist way, to represent boundaries more than relationships, and embedding the notion that any degree of crop-farming distinguishes in a stable and clear-cut way some dryland livelihoods from others. - 113.
-For most project evaluations, supporting 'pastoral and agro-pastoral communities' means supporting them in sedentary activities-whether through the provision of agricultural inputs (seeds, implements, animal traction, or training), small-scale irrigation (if for fodder cultivation); village committees; village water infrastructures; or through value-adding technologies for the sedentary processing of livestock outputs (e.g. production of feed supplement, 'improved' breeds for small feedlot operations, milk processing for dairy operations).
-Even in restocking, for most of the rural population (including large numbers of dryland farmers) the last evaluated COSOP (2006-2010) had pastoral interventions in one project out of six, the Programme Special pour le Niger (PSN).
-The PSN II and II had one component focusing on pastoralism, corresponding to respectively 17 percent of the cost of phase I (4.37 percent of IFAD's investment in the six projects) and 31 percent of the cost of phase II [013: 99; 08: 4].
+Within the new understanding of pastoralism and the drylands, 'farmers', 'agro-pastoralists', or 'settled pastoralists' represent all good entry points to a complex system of dryland production and livelihood strategies hinged on taking advantage of variability, and in which pastoral systems are the main integrating force (para 29).
+However, this is not the perspective applied within the evaluations in the sample, where these categories are used in the traditional, reductionist way, to represent boundaries rather than relationships, and embedding the notion that any degree of crop-farming distinguishes some dryland livelihoods from others in a stable and clear cut way. - 113.
+For most project evaluations, supporting 'pastoral and agro-pastoral communities' means supporting them in sedentary activities whether through the provision of agricultural inputs (seeds, implements, animal traction, or training), small-scale irrigation (if for fodder cultivation); village committees; village water infrastructures; or through value-adding technologies for the sedentary processing of livestock outputs (e.g. production of feed supplement, 'improved' breeds for small feedlot operations, milk processing for dairy operations).
+Even in restocking, there is an emphasis on 'house-based' species or schemes such as poultry, rabbits and pigs, or goats for fattening (e.g. 'chèvre à la case').
+In Somalia, a project in Support to Pastoral Livelihood Development targeted the post-production side of the value chain (butchers, slaughterhouses, meat vendors, traders) [043].
+Although a focus on sedentary activities and post-production does not necessarily exclude relevance for producers in pastoral systems, relevance cannot be automatically assumed either.
+However, there is usually no indication in the evaluations of how the project engaged with securing the links between a focus on sedentary activities and post-production and the objective of supporting pastoral livelihood. - 114.
+The imbalance in focus, away from pastoralism, includes the work on information systems.
+Milk is not mentioned in the concept note and evaluation of a project on Nutrition Surveillance in Somalia [049], nor in the evaluation of a project in Support to Food Security Information System in Ethiopia [044].
+Livestock/ pastoralism data remain marginal or external to food security information systems, for example, the 'Somalia Food Security Integrated Data Base' [025].
+There are, however, important exceptions which are addressed in detail in the next section. - 115.
+The 2009 Sudan CPE remarks, on the Western Sudan Resources Management Project, that 'though UNOPS54 supervision missions were regular and useful, they gave little precedence to the follow-up and assessment of the natural resources and range management components.
+Indeed, little was reported about interventions, constraints and issues related to range management, with the exception of supervision report 2007 for Western Sudan Resources Management Project, thanks to the presence among the supervision team of an international range management expert.
+The UNOPS missions have often included a gender and